Azure/Enterprise-Scale-for-AVS/GettingStarted.md

 # Getting Started

 This guide is designed to help you get started with deploying AVS via the templates and scripts within this repository.
-Before you deploy it is recomended to review the template to understand the reosurces that will be deployed and the associated costings.
+Before you deploy it is recommended to review the template to understand the reosurces that will be deployed and the associated costs.

 ## Table Of Contents
 - Planning
   - Deployment Scenarios
-  - DevOps Planning
+  - Deployment Templates & Scripts
   - Regional Planning
 - Deployment Flow
 - Individual Modules